Creating a website that drives action

 Now make sure that how you write, the design and content reaches out to these people.
 If you haven't gone through who your target market is, this is the first step to find out who they are.

 Start visualising what you want people to do when they come on to your page and what they want more of.
+Make sure you have pages that help your business shine.
 A few common pages are:

 Your webpage and brand should have some sort of tagline that describes your business: who you are, what you do and how you do it.
-This is usually what appears on the header image.
+This is usually what appears in the header.

 Explain your business more and even a bit about yourself.
 You want this to be short and sweet.
 A lot of times I come on to sites and I don't event understand what they do!
 Add this to the top of the homepage so people understand right away what the site offers.